 Pasta dinner.
 A night for star gazing.

-Explore the shoreline and coves of the Owl Island Group.
+Explore the shoreline and coves of the many islets and Island of the entrance to Knight Inlet.

 Navigate the waters of the mouth of Knight Inlet and its many rustic islets.